Old Testament Survey

 AP® U.S. Government and Politics

 This one-year course is a survey of a variety of topics relating to current American public, political and state standards for economic life.
 Students will gain an understanding of the basic form of American government as outlined in the U.S. Constitution, including the principles and origins of our federal system, including the executive, legislative, and judicial branches, our economic system, as well as state and local government.
-Special attention will be paid to the recent history of
+Special attention will be paid to the recent history of America (Terrorism, Cold War, Vietnam, Watergate, Clinton Impeachment, Gulf War) as well as to the previous presidential elections that have refined the political landscape, domestic policy and foreign policy of our relatively young nation.
+All students enrolled in AP® Government will be expected to take the Advanced Placement examination as scheduled by the College Board in May of each year.

 Grade: 12 Prerequisite: Grade of “B” or better in US History and/or teacher recommendation